 Main picture: Fight between the ship of the line, Jupiter and the French frigate, Preneuse

-Amid the backdrop of these political upheavals in Europe, all disaffected communities in the colonies of the protagonists sought assistance from their colonisers’ enemies.
+Amidst these political upheavals in Europe, all disaffected communities of the protagonists in the colonies sought assistance from their colonisers’ enemies.
 In other words, the ancient maxim that the enemies of one’s enemies are one’s friends applied.
 In the case of South Africa, this applied to the Boer settlements at Swellendam and Graaff-Reinet.
 Both held deeply felt grievances about stock theft and various other matters.
-Both had rebelled and established self-rule but these were short-lived.
-Despite the colony reverting from Dutch to English rule, discontent continued to simmer except now they sought succour from beyond the shores of the colony.
+Both had rebelled and established self-rule but these interludes were short-lived.
+With the colony changing from Dutch to English rule in 1792, discontent continued to simmer except now they sought succour from beyond the shores of the colony.
 This was the precursor to the first and only sea battle to be fought in Algoa Bay.

-With tensions and anxieties rising about a possible attack or annexation, in March 1799 the British despatched the HMS Star and the HMS Hope to Algoa Bay to land troops to protect their interests there.
-The men of 91st Regiment were allocated for this task.
+With tensions and anxieties rising about a possible attack or annexation, in March 1799 the British despatched the HMS Star, which was renamed the HMS Hope, to Algoa Bay to land troops in order to protect their interests there.
+The men of the 91st Regiment were given this task.
 To this end, they built an earthen fort on Ferreira’s farm, Papenkuilsfontein.
 To provide additional manpower, Brigadier-General Thomas Pakenham Vandeleur came overland with more troops.
 This redoubt has subsequently been referred to as “Star Fort” even though this appellation was not used once during its occupation, despite letters being posted from it during this time.

-It was only when the raiders reached Kleinschool that the incensed Dragoons caught up with them.
+It was only when the raiders reached Kleinskool that the incensed Dragoons caught up with them.
 Accompanying them were two field pieces.
-Here the attackers had elected to savour some of their spoils of war by having a hearty meal; the ingredients had been unwittingly been supplied by the troops’ live stock.
-Caught unawares, forty black attackers lay dead at the conclusion of the clash, while the rest of their erstwhile companions dispersed into the surrounding scrub and bush.
+Here the attackers had elected to savour some of their spoils of war by having a hearty meal; the ingredients had unwittingly been supplied by the troops’ own live stock.
+Caught unawares, forty of the attackers lay dead at the conclusion of the clash, while the rest of their erstwhile companions dispersed into the surrounding scrub and bush.

 The HMS Camel